The title for World's Longest Cat is a battle of the gentle giants.

 In 2010, the title of world's longest cat was awarded to Stewie, a Maine Coon from Reno, Nevada.
 Sadly, Stewie died of cancer in 2013.

-The world's longest cat is Stewie, a Maine Coon from Reno, Nevada.
-The previous Guinness record holder is a cat named Leo, who is four feet long from nose to tail tip.
+The previous Guinness record holder before Stewie was a red Maine Coon, Leo, measuring four feet long from nose to tail tip.

-Note: I'm sure hybrid cat lovers will be quick to point out that many Savannah cats, a domestic/African serval mix, are probably longer.
+Note: I'm sure hybrid cat lovers will be quick to point out that many Savannah cats, a domestic/African serval mix, are possibly longer.
 They're often taller at the shoulder (long legged), and there was a world record holding Savannah as "tallest cat."

 Stewie runs the household of Robin Hendrickson and Erik Brandsness, who got him from a breeder in Oregon in 2005.

 If I'm not mistaken, Leo, a Maine Coon from Chicago, was first measured and handed the record way back in 2002, several years before Stewie was born, who was 5 years old when he broke the record in 2010, as reported by the Reno Gazette-Journal.